mkner/robo-time/docs/timing.rst

   :return: None

-def delayTm(delay_time):
+.. function:: delayTm(delay_time):

-    Initiates a delay for the specified amount of time in microseconds This is a time.time() based version of delay.
+    Initiates a delay for the specified amount of time in microseconds.
+    This is a time.time() based version of delay.
+Included here only for comparison testing.
 The timing delay mechanism can skew forward or backward in time depending on the underlying HW/SW OS system clock and its adjustments for regions, time zones and other geographic specific  parameters.
 Or abrupltly jump or change time if the OS system clock is set or reset.
 Never as accurate as monotime based delay.

+  :param delay_time: amount of time to delay (microseconds)

+  :return: None